 What Is the Best Type of Salt to Use for a Water Softener?

-Does It Matter What Salt You Use In a Water Softener?
+Does It Matter What Brand of Salt You Use In a Water Softener?

-Yes, because no-name sold at home improvement stores or supermarkets can contain high levels of water-insoluble elements or impurities.
+Yes, because many generic brands sold at home improvement stores or supermarkets contain high levels of water-insoluble elements or impurities.

 Are Salt Pellets or Crystals for Water Softeners Better?